Oil prices rise above $113 per barrel.

 - Oil prices are increasing at gas stations.

-The US threat to Iran is causing the price increase.
+The US ultimatum regarding the Strait of Hormuz is driving the price increase.

-A failed ceasefire is causing the price increase.
+A failed ceasefire and market disappointment are causing the price increase.

 ANSA